Policy 3.1 - University of Guelph Election Policy

 3. Scope

-3.1 This Policy applies to all campuses and facilities of the University of Guelph, with the exception of the University of Guelph-Humber, which is governed by an equivalent policy at the Humber Institute of Technology and Advanced Learning.
+3.1 This Policy applies to all campuses and facilities of the University of Guelph, with the exception of the University of Guelph-Humber, which is governed by an equivalent policy at Humber Polytechnic.

-3.2 Authorizations and arrangements required under this Policy shall be made by the Director of Government Relations and Community Engagement.
+3.2 Authorizations and arrangements required under this Policy shall be made by the Director, Government Relations and Community Engagement.

-3.3 Authorizations or arrangements required under this Policy at regional campuses and facilities should be made through the relevant Director's office, in consultation with the Director of Government Relations and Community Engagement.
+3.3 Authorizations or arrangements required under this Policy at regional campuses and facilities should be made through the relevant Director's office, in consultation with the Director, Government Relations and Community Engagement.

 4. Definitions